Skip to main content

 How much waste does the clothing industry cause?

-The industry is also responsible for enormous amounts of textile waste.
-The amount of textiles being produced globally per person has more than doubled from 5.9kg to 13kg over the period 1975-2018.
+The amount of textiles being produced globally per person more than doubled from 5.9kg to 13kg over the period 1975-2018.

 Many of the clothes bought are thrown away after being worn just a handful of times: the industry produces an estimated 92 million tonnes of textiles waste annually, much of which is burnt or finds its way to landfill, while less than 1% of used clothing is recycled into new garments.